DustinBS/AdaptiveSurvivors/README.md

 # AdaptiveSurvivors

-A multiplayer survival game built with Unity and cloud backend.
+A survivors-like experimental game built with Unity and cloud backend.

 ## Prerequisites (for development)